 -Who reported the defect

 -Which component is the defect assigned

--Black box testing which is high level and does not take into account the internal workings of the software, i.e. the tester doesn’t need to know how each individual components interact with each other.
+-Black box testing which is high level and does not take into account the internal workings of the software, i.e. the tester doesn’t need to know how each individual component interacts with each other.

-Quite often, the requirements from the business is not communicated to the development team.
+Quite often, the requirements of the business are not communicated to the development team.
 Product owners have an idea of what the feature should look like and how it should behave, but if not communicated properly to developers and testers, the finished product might not be as expected.
 The requirements should be communicated clearly to all stakeholders so everyone has the same understanding.
+Software complexity

 The complexity of current software applications can be difficult to comprehend for anyone without experience in modern-day software development.
 Multi-tiered applications, client-server and distributed applications, data communications, enormous relational databases, and sheer size of applications have all contributed to the exponential growth in software/system complexity. programming errors – programmers, like anyone else, can make mistakes.

 The end-user may not understand the effects of changes or may understand and request them anyway – redesign, rescheduling of engineers, effects on other projects, work already completed that may have to be redone or thrown out, hardware requirements that may be affected, etc. If there are many minor changes or any major changes, known and unknown dependencies among parts of the project are likely to interact and cause problems, and the complexity of coordinating changes may result in errors.
 The enthusiasm of engineering staff may be affected.
 In some fast-changing business environments, continuously modified requirements may be a fact of life.
 In this case, management must understand the resulting risks, and QA and test engineers must adapt and plan for continuous extensive testing to keep the inevitable bugs from running out of control.

 Poorly documented code